Questo contenuto non è disponibile nella lingua selezionata.

 Display outputs for all queries at a specific point in time.

-Hold the mouse cursor on the plot at that point.
+Hover over the plot at the point you are interested in.
 The query outputs appear in a pop-up box.

 The following metric descriptions include example Prometheus Query Language (PromQL) queries.
 These metrics are not an API and might change between versions.
 For a complete list of virtualization metrics, see KubeVirt components metrics.